aduros/pjs/README.md

 \--csv
 : Parse the input data as CSV (comma separated values).
 This correctly parses quoting and escaping in the input.
-When using this option, the `_` variable is unavailable.
+When using this option, the `_` built-in variable is unavailable.

 \--csv-header
 : Like \--csv, but the first row is considered a column header.
-When using this option, the `$` variable is unavailable, and the `_` variable is a mapping of column names to the row's values.
+When using this option, the `$` built-in variable is unavailable, and the `_` variable is a mapping of column names to the row's values.

 \--json *FILTER*
 : Parse the input data as JSON (JavaScript object notation).
-When using this option, the `_` variable contains a JSON object.
+When using this option, the `_` built-in variable contains a JSON object.
 The filter defines which objects will be iterated over.
 The filter is a list of JSON fields, separated by a period, and can contain wildcard characters.
-For example:
+For
-`--json 'rows.*'`.
+example: `--json 'rows.*'`.
 The full filter format is specified by [JSONStream](https://www.npmjs.com/package/JSONStream).

 -V, \--version